USS Porter (DDG 78) Task Force Exercise

-ATLANTIC OCEAN (March 21, 2022) – Lt. j.g.
-Stephanie Vause mans a surface radar console in the pilot house of the Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78), March 21.
-Porter, forward-deployed to Rota, Spain, is currently participating in Task Force Exercise in the U.S. 2nd Fleet area of operations.
+ATLANTIC OCEAN (March 18, 2022) – Sonar Technician 2nd Class Keith Barrett unwinds the Tactical Towed Array Sonar (TACTAS) before submarine detection exercises begin aboard the Arleigh Burke-class guided-missile destroyer USS Porter (DDG 78), March 18.
+USS Porter, forward-deployed to Rota, Spain, is currently participating in Task Force Exercise in the U.S. 2nd Fleet area of operations.
 TFEX serves as the certification exercise for independent deploying ships and is designed to test mission readiness and performance in integrated operations.
 (U.S. Navy photo by Mass Communication Specialist 1st Class Eric Coffer/Released)

 |Date Taken: